Take a bucket of potatoes and depending on their age, you can make a thousand variations of food

 - 1 cup sour cream

 Peel the potatoes.
-Crush the vitamin C pill and place in a large mixing bowl.
-Alternatively, press the juice of half a lemon.
+Press the juice of half a lemon (alternatively, crush half a vitamin C pill !) and place in a large mixing bowl.

 Grate the raw potatoes with an electric or manual potato grater into the bowl.
 Regularly mix the potatoes so they do not turn dark.